owlbarn/tutorial/book/regression/README.md

 Result.

 Discussion on accuracy and possible improvement.
-Leave for exercise.

 ## Support Vector Machine